LeMunter/manual_migration/README.md

 Download [multipass](https://multipass.run/) and install it with the default settings (must have hyper-v enabled).

-Start your multipass instance by running these commands.
+Start your multipass instance by running these commands in a terminal.

     multipass launch --name vm
     multipass mount <path-to-"src"-directory> vm:/mounted/